-On January 1, 2020, February 1, 2020 and December 31, 2020, Select, WCAS and DHHC consummated the Concentra Interest Purchases, which were in lieu of, and collectively deemed to constitute, the exercises of WCAS' and DHHC's first and second Put Rights, pursuant to which Select acquired an aggregate amount of approximately 30% of the outstanding membership interests, on a fully diluted basis, of Concentra Group Holdings Parent from WCAS, DHHC and the other equity holders of Concentra Group Holdings Parent, in exchange for an aggregate payment of approximately \$576.4 million.
-Upon consummation of the Concentra Interest Purchases, Select owns in the aggregate approximately 78.0% of the outstanding membership interests of Concentra Group Holdings Parent on a fully diluted basis and approximately 79.8% of the outstanding voting membership interests of Concentra Group Holdings Parent.
+On December 24, 2021, Select, WCAS, DHHC, and other members of Concentra Group Holdings Parent entered into agreements pursuant to which Select acquired additional outstanding membership interests of Concentra Group Holdings Parent.
+The purchase was in lieu of, and collectively deemed to constitute, the exercise of WCAS' and DHHC's third put right.
+Select acquired substantially all of the outstanding membership interests of Concentra Group Holdings Parent that it did not already own from WCAS, DHHC and the other equity holders of Concentra Group Holdings Parent, in exchange for an aggregate payment of approximately \$660.7 million.
+Upon consummation of the Concentra Interest Purchases, Select owns in the aggregate approximately 99.3% of the outstanding membership interests of Concentra Group Holdings Parent on a fully diluted basis and 100.0% of the outstanding voting membership interests of Concentra Group Holdings Parent.